Associate Degree in Engineering TechnologyProgram details

 - Aerospace Engineering

 - Sustainable Systems Engineering

-In the first year, you’ll learn fundamental principles of engineering that apply across the different major areas.
-At the end of the first year you’ll select the major you’ll specialise in for your second year.
+In the first year, you'll learn fundamental principles of engineering that apply across the different major areas.
+At the end of the first year you’ll select the major you'll specialise in.

-If you have maintained a grade point average (GPA) of 2.0 or higher, you’ll be eligible for guaranteed entry into a degree program relevant to your major, with credit for 192 study points (equivalent to two years’ study).
+If you have maintained a grade point average (GPA) of 2.0 or higher, you'll be eligible for guaranteed entry into a degree program relevant to your major, with credit for 192 credit points.

 How you will learn

 The degree has an active learning approach.
 A key emphasis of the program is its linkages to current industry needs.

 The program is taught by professionals with current research and industry experience.

 Learning and teaching approaches include lectures, seminars, workshops, presentations, and group discussion work.

 You’ll be introduced to fundamental engineering skills including: